matpalm/common-crawl-quick-hacks/links_in_metadata/README.md

 ## java!

-revisiting this one a bit i've included a java version with slightly more robust url handling...
+revisiting this one a bit i've included a java version with slightly more robust url handling (and only includes 'a' refs)

     $ maven package
     $ hadoop jar target/links_in_metadata-1.0.0-jar-with-dependencies.jar com.matpalm.ExtractTldLinks \